Explore ways to engage with Cornell Bowers CIS.

-If you are interested in exploring a partnership with CIS, or would like to schedule a visit to campus, please contact Laura Batten, Associate Director of Corporate and Foundation Relations, 607.255.3952.
+If you are interested in exploring a partnership with Cornell Bowers CIS, or would like to schedule a visit to campus, please contact Laura Batten, Director of Corporate and Foundation Relations, 607.255.3952.

 Collaborate on research

 Our world-leading faculty and Ph.D. students conduct research spanning a number of core and emerging fields with applications in a variety of industries.
 Our focus on facilitating radical interdiscilinary collaboration results in innovative approaches, discoveries and solutions not possible in traditional academic environments.
-To learn more about CIS research, please explore our research institutes and initiatives and visit the department research areas below.
+To learn more about Cornell Bowers CIS research, please explore college news page and visit the department research areas below.

 Sponsor a student project